ding-lab/CromwellRunner/README.md

 # Data prep

 BAM files and reference need to be indexed.
+This is done for CPTAC3 data
 ```
 samtools index BAM
 java -jar picard.jar CreateSequenceDictionary R=REF.fa O=REF.dict